 Discover our History and Heritage

 “Those who don’t know history are doomed to repeat it.”
 That famous quote doesn’t quite hold water here.
-We’ve managed to capture our heritage and our history of prospecting, ranching and First Nations history.
-We’ve created a legacy for generations to come.
-It’s easy to imagine the day-to-day life of our earliest explorers and pioneers.
+The history of the First Nations people from this region is supplemented by our heritage and history of prospecting and ranching.
+We’ve helped nurture a legacy for generations to come.
+Vivid pictures are painted of the early days of our pioneers and explorers.
 Come and see our interpretive exhibits at museums and heritage sites throughout the Similkameen.

 Our heritage attractions provide a great setting for some of the valley’s annual events.
 So come, celebrate our heritage with us by delving into our past.
 You never know what you’ll uncover here!